 A Guidance Approach for the Encouraging Classroom

 Addressing ages 3 to 8 years, A GUIDANCE APPROACH FOR THE ENCOURAGING CLASSROOM, 6th Edition, functions as a primary reference for professionals or as a resource for classes that address group management, the learning environment, child guidance, child behavior, challenging behavior, conflict management, and peace education topics.
 Part 1 explores the foundation of guidance in early childhood education.
 Part 2 focuses on building and organizing an encouraging classroom, and discusses such topics as daily schedules, routines, use of thematic instruction, and the importance of working with parents.
-Part 3 addresses problem solving and challenging behavior, including a practical illustration of how to use and teach conflict management and information about the “five-finger-formula.”
+Part 3 addresses problem-solving and challenging behavior, including a practical illustration of how to use and teach conflict management and information about the “five-finger-formula.”
 Highlights of the new edition include standards and video integration, expanded coverage of diversity, and information on current brain research.
 Throughout, this experience-based resource includes real-life anecdotes that allow professionals to make the shift from conventional classroom to developmentally appropriate guidance.

 The Power of Guidance: Teaching Social-Emotional Skills in Early Childhood Classrooms

 The Power of Guidance: Teaching Social-Emotional Skills In the Early Childhood Classroom has the distinction of being selected as a 2003 comprehensive member benefit by the NAEYC, an honor for any author in the field.
 It is a collection of well-received writings on how to use guidance in early childhood classrooms.
 The material teaches strategies for developing an encouraging classroom and for working with children, particularly boys, who have moderate and serious conflicts.
 It also presents non-punitive approaches to classroom management.
-Those who will find the most value in this compilation of material on guidance are practitioners in the field, including Head Start teachers, childcare teachers and preschool and primary grade teachers and assistants.
+Those who will find the most value in this compilation of material on guidance are practitioners in the field, including Head Start teachers, childcare teachers, and preschool and primary grade teachers and assistants.
 The Power of Guidance: Teaching Social-Emotional Skills In the Early Childhood Classroom also will be popular in training programs for staff pursuing Child Developmental Associate credentials and other early childcare training certificates.

-Education for a Civil Society: How Guidance Teaches Young Children Democratic Life Skills
+Education for a Civil Society: First Edition

 What the Kids Said Today: Using Classroom Conversations to Become a Better Teacher